 - Does The Last of Us multiplayer game have a release date?

-- The Last of Us multiplayer game platforms
+- What Platforms will The Last of Us Factions Multiplayer game be on?

 - The Last of Us standalone multiplayer gameplay details

 - The Last of Us multiplayer game setting & storyline

 The standalone Last of Us Factions multiplayer experience does not currently have a release date.
 Moreover, the ambitious project doesn’t have so much as a broad release window either.

 All we know for sure is that project has been in development “for the past two years,” as Druckmann explained during the Summer Game Fest 2022.

 Although Naughty Dog isn’t “quite ready to unveil it,” he assured that fans the wait for more details won’t be too long.
 “You’re gonna see a lot more of this game next year.”

 For the time being, no exact platforms have been locked in for the upcoming Last of Us multiplayer game.
 As you would expect from a first-party studio, however, it’s safe to assume the title will launch on PlayStation platforms first.